-20 Persons (i) Alien Enemy:
+(i) Alien Enemy:

-20. disqualified by Alien is a person who is not an Indian

-law from entering citizen.

-into contract → He becomes alien enemy on

-into contract declaration of war between India and

-his country.

-→ He cannot enter into a contract with an
+- → Alien is a person who is not an Indian citizen. - → He becomes alien enemy on declaration of war between India and his country. - He cannot enter into a contract with an Indian subject.

-Indian subject.

 (ii) Foreign Sovereigns and Ambassadors:

-→ They enjoy certain special privileges

-due to which they cannot be legally

-proceeded against in Indian Courts.

-⇒ If contracts are entered into through

-agents, then agents becomes

-personally responsible for the
+- → They enjoy certain special privileges due to which they cannot be legally proceeded against in Indian Courts. - → If contracts are entered into through agents, then agents becomes personally responsible for the performance.

-performance.

 (iii) Convicts:

-⇒ Cannot enter into a valid contract while

-undergoing sentence, nor he can sue.
+→ Cannot enter into a valid contract while undergoing sentence, nor he can sue.

-21. Free Consent → As per the Indian Contract Act,
+21. Free Consent

+- → As per the Indian Contract Act,
-"Two or more persons are said to consent

-when they agree upon the same thing in the
+- "Two or more persons are said to consent when they agree upon the same thing in the same sense."

-same sense."
 (Consensus-ad-idem)

-⇒ Free consent means consent given by parties

-out of their free will on their own without any

-fear, without any force, without any

-compulsion or threat from the other party.
+- Free consent means consent given by parties out of their free will on their own without any fear, without any force, without any compulsion or threat from the other party.

-→ As per Section14 , consent is said to be free
+- → As per Section14, consent is said to be free when it is not caused by

-when it is not caused by (i) Coercion
+- (i) Coercion

-(ii) Under influence
+- (ii) Under influence

-(iii) Fraud
+- (iii) Fraud

-(iv) Misrepresentation
+- (iv) Misrepresentation

-(v) Mistake
+- (v) Mistake

+- → In the absence of free consent, contract is usually voidable at the option of the party whose consent is not free.